theory/justatheory/content/post/postgres/extension-metadata-typology.md

 third party sources rather than the extension developer.
-It includes data such as number of downloads, build and test status on various Postgres/OS/version combinations, binary packaging distributions, test coverage, security scan results, vulnerability detection, and more.
+It includes data such as number of downloads, build and test status on various Postgres/OS/version combinations, binary packaging distributions, test coverage, security scan results, vulnerability detection, quality metrics and user ratings, and more.

+In the broader ecosystem, it would be the responsibility of the root registry to ensure such data in the canonical data for each extension comes only from trusted sources, although applications downstream of the root registry might extend metrics and reports metadata with their own information.

 ## What More?